-- Remember how Katniss and Peeta were given costumes of fire because they were from the district mined coal, the power to make fire - Create a costume to wear that would represent you as a tribute, like where you are from and your family. - Somewhere on the costume, write the word courage. - Think of ways in which this costume would give you courage as a tribute (to be shared later).
+- Create a costume to wear that would represent you as a tribute - Somewhere on the costume write the words courage - Think of ways in which this costume would give you courage as a tribute (to be shared later)

-Introduce the Topic Discussion 10 minutes
+Introduce the Topic Discussion

 After the welcome activities, have the group form a circle to conduct the tribute interviews.
-In the book the tributes' interviews were only three minutes, your participants will have only thirty seconds for their interview to introduce themselves to the group.
-Extra: For fun, you could have a thirty second timer to challenge the tributes to answer quickly before the buzzer goes off, like in the book.
+In the book the tributes' interviews were only three minutes, your participants will have only thirty seconds for their interview to introduce themselves to the group. \Extra: For fun, you could have a thirty second timer to challenge the tributes to answer quickly before the buzzer goes off, like in the book.